Gibsy/WebPCStatus/readme.md

 # WebPC Status for Neocities

-This is a simple project to track the status of a PC and display it on a Neocities web page.
+This is a simple project to track the online/offline status of your PC and display it on a Neocities web page.
 The Python script updates `status.json` on Neocities, and the HTML page reads this file to show whether the PC is online or offline.

 ---